paepcke/jupyter_emacsy_plus/README.md

 ##Enhanced Emacs Mode for CodeMirror and Jupyter

 An Emacs mode for Jupyter that is closer to Gnu Emacs than the built-in *emacsy* mode.
 Built for Jupyter 4.x.

-*EmacsyPlus* creates a keymap closer to Emacs than the *emacsy* map provided with CodeMirror.
 For instance, the following are provided:

 - Named content registers
 - Named location registers